Share this Post

 Teens love to text.
 They’ll send messages any time and anywhere.
 But if they text from behind the wheel of a car, the results could be deadly.

 Studies show that texting and driving is as dangerous as drinking and driving.
 If you text while behind the wheel, you’re 23 times more likely to crash.
-Although many states have laws making it illegal to text while driving, teens (and let's face it, parents) still do it, even though they know it's dangerous.
-When teens are driving, any activity besides keeping their eyes on the road and their hands on the wheel -– like emailing, downloading music, taking pictures –- is a huge no no.
+Although many states have laws making it illegal to text while driving, teens (and many parents) still do it, even though they know it's dangerous.
+When teens are driving, any activity besides keeping their eyes on the road and their hands on the wheel -- like emailing, downloading music, taking pictures –- is a huge no no.

 So how can you make sure your teen is phone-free while behind the wheel?